 As maintenance teams are preparing for the reopening of schools and universities, they face new guidelines and challenges to ensure the safety of our children.
 These new guidelines and regulations bring new facility management protocols, upgrades to building systems, and the task of managing multiple vendors to ensure that the buildings are kept clean and safe.

 Reducing the Transmission of Viruses

 The Campus Safety and COVID-19: Clery Act Requirement Act in 2020 set stricter guidelines in keeping schools and campuses safe.
-Facility managers play a crucial role in ensuring that these new guidelines are met and adhered to.
+Facility managers play a crucial role in ensuring that these new guidelines are met and adhered to.a

 It is critical that schools use and layer prevention strategies updating protocols around how students use buildings.
 The COVID pandemic has provided us with new tasks that must be included in our prevention strategies planning that are essential to ensure safe in-person instruction and help to prevent the transmission of viruses in schools:

 Note: This is not a full list, guidelines and regulations are different throughout states and local school districts.
 You need to check your state and local guidelines to see what pertains to your school or university.

 - Physical distancing.
 With the guidelines of staying 6 feet away, this may mean reconfiguring desks, closing off small common areas to avoid having too many people gathering in them and modifying the flow of traffic.
 These updates will have to be made throughout the entire school campus.

 - Universal and correct usage of masks.
 Every school and state has its own guidelines for the policy of wearing masks.
 For those schools that require masks, it is important that they are readily accessible to the school population.

 - Hand washing and sanitization stations.
 With the emphasis on keeping hands clean, there may be a need for sanitization stations to be placed throughout the campus.
 This would mean keeping the stations stocked and in good operating condition.